dblock/code.dblock.org/_posts/2011/2011-02-21-adding-almost-static-pages-to-your-fancy-rails-website.markdown

 comments: true
 dblog_post_id: 175
 ---
-So you’ve built the super amazing complicated Rails website.
+So you've built the super amazing complicated Rails website.
 You are serving data from millions of documents from [MongoDB](https://www.mongodb.org/), rendering complex objects using HAML and generally doing a bunch of hardcore stuff.
-Then someone asks you a pretty simple question: _how do I change the "Contact Us" page that’s linked at the bottom? _
+Then someone asks you a pretty simple question: _how do I change the "Contact Us" page that's linked at the bottom? _

 A terrified look takes over your face.
 You realize that you must now explain to a non-technical person the process of committing to [Github](https://github.com/), merging and branching.
 Moreover, you are going to have to give that person committer rights.
-That’s pretty scary stuff right there.
+That's pretty scary stuff right there.
 That marketing person is never, ever getting write access to my jewels!

-Let’s turn our Rails site into a wiki in a few simple steps.
+Let's turn our Rails site into a wiki in a few simple steps.

 #### Create a Page Model